 1 tablespoon (15ml) finely chopped parsley

 A sprinkling of cayenne pepper, to taste

-Preheat the oven to 160C and line 2 trays with baking paper/parchment.
+Preheat the oven to 170C and line 2 trays with baking paper/parchment.

 On a clean chopping board gently knead the herbs into the dough.

-Divide the dough in half and roll out between 2 sheets of paper until it reaches approximately 3mm in thickness.
+Divide the dough in half, wrap in plastic wrap and refrigerate for 1 hour.
+Work with one ball of dough at a time, leaving the other in the refrigerator, until you’re ready to use it.
+Roll the dough out roll between 2 sheets of baking paper/parchment until it reaches approximately 3mm in thickness.
 Use a 4cm square fluted cutter to cut out the cracker shapes.
-Peel away all the surrounding dough, and add back to the remaining dough ball, before gently peeling the cracker off the baking paper/parchment.
+Peel away all the surrounding dough and set aside to reuse.
+Gently peel the cracker off the baking paper/parchment.
 Continue to roll out, and cut again, until you have used up all the dough.

-You will need to let them stand for about an hour or so before eating.
+You will need to let them stand for about an half an hour or so before eating.

 Tip: You can make the crackers the day before and store them in an airtight container.
-Once they’re filled with the ‘cheese’ filling, they’re best eaten on the same day, however, they are still enjoyable even after a couple days, as the crackers remain quite crisp, and has an almost flaky texture.
+Once they’re filled with the ‘cheese’ filling, they’re best eaten on the same day, however, they are still enjoyable even after a couple days.

 Recipe by: The Gluten & Dairy Free Bakehouse